fsislaben/stats_crash_course/pages/wilcoxon.md

 | Subject 7   | 177                    | 156                      |
 | Subject 8   | 178                    | 159                      |
 | Subject 9   | 171                    | 151                      |

+## Values recovered from a Wilcoxon test

+The Wilcoxon test will produce the following values.
+I have provided a brief description of how to interpret them.
+- Z-score: the number of standard deviations away from the mean out value of interest is.
+- P-value: the probability that the results from your sample occurred by random chance.
+Important note: the p-value does not indicate that the treatment is the CAUSE.
+All that it states is that the two means are significantly different from each other.
+  - P-value < 0.05 indicates the means of each group are different from each other (Reject the null hypothesis)
+  - P-value > 0.05 indicates that you cannot conclude that means of each group are different from each other (Fail to reject the null hypothesis)

+## Visualizing the results
+Just because you ran the analysis in JMP does not mean you have to use JMP to visualize your results.
+As long as you have a statistically significant result you can generate the plots however you would like (e.g. Excel, Google Sheets, R, Python).
+All you need to do is add an annotation to the figure that the P-value was < 0.05.A box-and-whisker plot would be a good way of visualizing the results of a Wilcoxon test.
+The box-and-whisker plot would present both the spread of the data while also incorporating error bars associated with the mean calculation.